cabal-install uses expired key policies

 example, because they have a fresh install of cabal-install

-expiration date in the file limits the window of exposure in which
+the built-in expiration date in the file limits the window of exposure

-the revoked operational keys would be expected.
-As long as the root
+in which the revoked operational keys would be expected.
+As long as the

-keys have not been compromised, the compromised operational keys can
+root keys have not been compromised, the compromised operational keys

 man-in-the-middle attack against the target in order to serve a